GlobeletJS/tile-setter/README.md

   viewport dimensions, as an array of two floats
 - `localToGlobal([x, y])`: converts pixel coordinates [x, y] within the current map to global XY
 - `promise`: A Promise that resolves to an updated API, after the MapLibre style document (supplied on init) is fully loaded and parsed
 - `draw()`: Returns `null` until `map.promise` resolves
 - `select()`: Returns `null` until `map.promise` resolves
-- `when`: adds an event listener.
-TODO: document or remove?

 All the above properties and methods are available immediately upon initialization (*synchronously*).
 After `map.promise` resolves, the following